30hours/blah2/README.md

 - Install docker and docker-compose on the host machine.
 - Clone this repository to some directory.
-- Install dependencies from Dockerfile.
+- Install SDRplay API to run service on host.
 - Edit the config.yml for desired processing parameters.
 - Run the docker-compose command.